alexprotom/rust-dicom-station/README.md

 at the diaphragm and chest wall mark exactly the residual respiratory motion the 32 mm grid cannot fully model — tightening the grid spacing refines it further at the cost of runtime.
-Accuracy is verified in `tests/registration.rs` against analytically known transforms: sub-millimeter recovery for both a rigid rotation + translation and a 7 mm Gaussian-bump deformation.
+Accuracy is verified in `tests/registration.rs` against analytically known transforms: on the test phantom the recovered mapping lands within ≈ 0.6 mm of a known rigid rotation
++ translation and within ≈ 0.3 mm of a 7 mm Gaussian-bump deformation (the asserted tolerances are 1.5 mm and 3 mm).

 **Planar images (DX / CR / RTIMAGE).** Digital radiographs and RT images (DRRs, portal / setup images) found in the study folder are listed in the